How to Quit Smoking

 Quitting smoking implies immediate benefits on your health.
 Your blood pressure will drop after only 20 minutes.
 Also, within a day, if you quit smoking, the level of carbon monoxide in the blood returns to normal.

 Between two weeks and three months, the risk of a heart attack decreases, and your lungs start to function better.
-Long-term benefits include a low risk of developing cardiovascular disease, lung cancer, and other cancers.
+Long-term benefits include a low risk of developing cardiovascular disease and other cancers.